reginold/servicenow/Catalog_FlowDesigner.md

   - Catalog
 ## 2. Flow Designer
 - Error handling
-  - Error message showed when create flow designer, but cannot reference the execution result.
+  - Error message showed when create the
     -　```Flow reports not available.
 Check flow execution settings. ```
   - Fix
     - [Flow reports not available.
 Check flow execution settings. – フローの詳細(Flow Reports)を確認する (ServiceNow)](https://zw-kakeru.com/tips/servicenow-aes-flow-reports-setting/)

+## 3. Workflow
+- Ref: [Success Meetup: Flow Designer vs. Workflows with Steven Bell [Knowledge 2020 ACT2107]](https://www.youtube.com/watch?v=Tp1iQJpNGUs)
+- HUGE install base
+- with very large trained developer base.
+In-depth custom development training.
+### 3.1.
+Workflow and Flow Designer Pro and Con
+- Very easy to do no-code solutiions in Flow Designer
+- Both require serious training to master.
+- Workflow has a scratchpad variable
+- Workflow has loopback to previous step
+- Flow designer has data pills, but cannot expad JSON or non-GlideRecord objects.
+- Deployment is the same for both(Update sets, scoped applications)
+- A question about the worfkflow will be taken away --> Answer would be NO. 13:49